AdobeDocs/control-panel.it-IT/help/sftp/using/key-management.md

 Di seguito sono descritti i passaggi per generare una chiave SSH pubblica e aggiungerla per accedere al server SFTP, nonché le raccomandazioni relative all’autenticazione.

-Una volta configurato l’accesso al server, ricorda di **inserire nella whitelist gli indirizzi IP** che richiederanno l’accesso al server in modo da poterti connettere a esso.
+Once access to the server is set up, remember to **add the IP addresses that will require access to the server to the allow list** so that you can connect to it.
 Per ulteriori informazioni al riguardo, consulta [questa sezione](../../instances-settings/using/ip-whitelisting-instance-access.md).

 >[!NOTE]
 >